Petess/GitHubOrgLineCount/README.md

 1. Run GetOrgRepos.py and redirect the output to a text file.

+2. Seed the database that is to be used for the line count with something line : cloc --sql 1 README.md | sqlite3 code3.db

 2. Run repoListLineCount.sh on the text file from step one.